 - The French bill listed above proposes to ensure its citizens’ pension contributions paid in the UK remain recognised.
 Otherwise, French nationals paying social security contributions here in the UK would have fewer entitlements if they returned to France.

 However, given the lack of clarity from the UK Government over how exactly they will protect the rights of EU citizens living here, there is still a great deal of uncertainty for these individuals.

 While many member states are taking individual steps to prepare for no deal, the European Commission is leading the EU’s preparation, particularly in areas related to the Single Market.
 It began publishing preparedness notices in spring 2018 setting out the implications of a no deal Brexit.
 These make clear that if the UK leaves with no deal, UK authorisations for goods and services will not be accepted in the Single Market, making it much harder for UK businesses to export to the EU.

 The Commission has also conducted a series of seminars with member states, to discuss the implications of no deal on important areas like financial services, citizens’ rights and transport.
 While some of these issues could be resolved bilaterally between the UK and each member state, or unilaterally in the case of citizens’ rights, several member states are keen to coordinate their response at an EU level.
-The Commission’s press release says that: “member states should refrain from bilateral discussions and agreements with the United Kingdom, which would undermine EU unity”.
+The Commission’s press release says “member states should refrain from bilateral discussions and agreements with the United Kingdom, which would undermine EU unity”.